 The Cardinal Local School District is pleased to be one of nearly 100 school districts throughout Ohio to release a more comprehensive, community-oriented companion to the State’s School District Report Card.
 Called a “Quality Profile,” the report includes additional accountability measures that define a high quality education that are not included in the State’s report.
 The Quality Profile helps to evaluate the effectiveness of a school district beyond standardized testing and other statistical measures.
 The Profile is based on six categories: academics, arts, student leadership and activities, fiscal stewardship, parent and community involvement, and student services.

-The Cardinal School District serves its nearly 1,200 students from Middlefield, Huntsburg, and Parkman in three school buildings: Cardinal High School, Cardinal Middle School, and A.J.
+Estabilished in 1956, the Cardinal School District serves its nearly 1,000 students from Middlefield, Huntsburg, and Parkman in three school buildings: Cardinal High School, Cardinal Middle School, and A.J.
 Jordak Elementary School.
 All teachers are Highly Qualified and properly certified according to the state standards of Ohio.
 Every member of the staff works hard to provide a quality education for our students thus allowing several of our buildings to receive consistent, Excellent Ratings from the state on the annual report card.
 All Cardinal schools are designed to meet the unique needs of students in an atmosphere that respects differences in learning style, interest, and personal development.

 There are many exciting and innovative plans in place for the Cardinal school district including: enhanced classroom technology, website upgrades, and improved class offerings.
 Couple these enhancements with our all day, every day Kindergarten classes, bussing for high school students, and the reintroduction of band, music, and choir and it’s clear, positive transformation is already underway in Cardinal schools.
 We have 780 chromebooks district wide and the high school has a 1:1 iPad rollout program, where every student in grades 9-12 utilizes an iPad for classroom learning.
 These improvements will only increase the value of a Cardinal Local Schools diploma while continuing to set our school, students, and staff apart in the years to come!
 What’s inside?
 Huskie Pride!